nvim-neotest/neotest/README.md

 Most adapters will also require [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

-Neotest uses the `CursorHold` event which has issues in NeoVim: [see here](https://github.com/neovim/neovim/issues/12587) \
+Neotest uses the `CursorHold` event.
+This uses the `updatetime` setting which is by default very high, and lowering this can lead to excessive writes to disk.
-It's recommended to use https://github.com/antoinemadec/FixCursorHold.nvim.
+It's recommended to use https://github.com/antoinemadec/FixCursorHold.nvim which allows detaching `updatetime` from the frequency of the `CursorHold` event.

 Install with your favourite package manager alongside nvim-dap